igormatyushkin014/Fragmentor/README.md

 ### Navigation

-Now you can display a fragment (it will be pushed to the top of stack):
+Now you can display a fragment from your activity:

 ```kotlin
 fragmentor().push(MyFragment())
 ```

+In the example above, the fragment will be pushed to the top of stack.

 Also, it's possible to push an array of fragments: